 Like many kids enthralled by the mystery of fire, I had just been playing around.
 Seeing how I could easily put the flame out even with my bare hands.
 But the playing didn’t last.
-Unlike the earlier ‘practice’ flames, the last one turned into three foot flame nibbling yellow-blue destruction on our house’s side panels.
-I couldn’t tamp them down like I had earlier, my previous efforts seemed to be powerless.
+Unlike the earlier ‘practice’ flames, the last one turned into three-foot flame nibbling yellow-blue destruction on our house’s side panels.
+I couldn’t tamp them down like I had earlier, my previous efforts seemed to be fruitless.
 The flames just kept on getting bigger and hungrier.
-They were were only a few seconds away from engulfing the house.
+They were only a few seconds away from engulfing the house.

-I had to do anything to put the fire out.
-I know what it might do, despite my earlier actions.
-I had put out the fire.
+I had to do something, anything, to put the fire out.
+I knew what it might do, despite my earlier actions.
+I had to put out the fire.

 Image by Myriams-Fotos

 I looked around.
-As happened many nights during the summer, a small circle of water jetted out to feed the backyard’s lawn.
+As has happened many nights during the summer, a small circle of water jetted out to feed the backyard’s lawn.
 It wasn’t too far from me.
-Without thought, I bolted to pick it up.
-Running around the tree to help it reach the flame.
+Without thought, I bolted to pick it up, running around the tree to help it reach the flame.
 After unscrewing the spigot I squeezed my thumb on the hose’s end to produce a high-pressure-targeted spray that I used to quench the fire’s growing danger.
-The water saved the house from fire and from my youthful naivete.
-The water didn’t save me from my naivete.
+The water saved the house from fire but it didn’t save me from my youthful naïveté.

-As if it were sitcom-timed, my mom, just coming back from the grocery store and opened the door to the bake yard.
+As if it were sitcom-timed, my mom just came back from the grocery store and opened the door to the backyard.
 She called my name.
-And then when I called back and came to her she asked me “Do you smell smoke?”
+And then when I called back and came to her she asked me: “Do you smell smoke?”